RidleyB/sen/content/_characters/fabrizio-de-luca.md

   - element_title: "Eyes"
     element: ""

-excerpt: "One of the four De Luca brothers, and a charming socialite and heir to a vast fortune amassed through potentially questionable means.
+blurb: "One of the four De Luca brothers, and a charming socialite and heir to a vast fortune amassed through potentially questionable means.
 His engagement to Caterina was arranged hastily to fulfill familial obligations and maintain appearances within high society."
 ---

+{% include character-content.html %}